vpon-sdk/vpon-sdk.github.io/zh-cn/ios/ios-interstitial.zh-cn.md

     }
     func onVpadnInterstitialWillLeaveApplication(_ interstitial: VpadnInterstitial) {
         // Invoked if user leave the app and the current app was backgrounded }
-    func onVpadnInterstitialClicked(_ interstitial: VpadnInterstitial) {
-        // Invoked if the Banner Ad was clicked
-    }
 }
 ```